Installation¶

 The core packages quimb requires are:

-For ease and performance (i.e. mkl compiled libraries), conda is the recommended distribution with which to install these.
+For ease, reproducibility, and performance (i.e. mkl compiled libraries), using

 In addition, the tensor network library, quimb.tensor, requires: